sciedou/coinpay/README.md

   ["bitcoin","BTC","1ShaDoWc1i38EY6Wc5Y6YHoQZ5tTrhX5g"],

-repeat for as many cryptocurrencies you want.
+repeat for as many crypto wallets you want.

 Enter the currency in which you bill your customers.
 It can be one of these: